noaa-pifsc/esd-arp-resources/_pages/occ_team.md

 </ul>

 ### Access Data
-The NCRMP Visualization tool hosts water samples for random sites.
-Water chemistry is archived with OCADS, and all other data is organized in NCEI collections and cataloged in our <a href = "https://www.fisheries.noaa.gov/inport/item/28844" target = "_blank">NCRMP metadata catalog</a> for each distinct region.
+The NCRMP Visualization tool hosts water samples for <b>random sites</b>.
+Water chemistry (including for fixed sites) is archived with OCADS, and all other data is organized in NCEI collections and cataloged in our <a href = "https://www.fisheries.noaa.gov/inport/item/28844" target = "_blank">NCRMP metadata catalog</a> for each distinct region.
+Refer to <a href = "/sops/">'Methods'</a> for details on specific surveys.

 #### Contact
 <ul>